 - 1.1 Taking advantage of the new power available to parish councils, granted through the Localism Act 2011, Brampton Abbotts and Foy Group Parish Council, as qualifying bodies, applied for the Group Parish to be designated as a neighbourhood planning area (Figure 1).
-This designation was approved by Herefordshire Council in January 2013. - 1.2 This is the first draft of our Neighbourhood Development Plan.
-When complete our plan will give local people more say on the future development of the area by helping to guide, control and promote development. - 1.3 Put together by parish councillors and volunteers our Neighbourhood Development Plan has reached an important stage and we want to hear your views.
-If you look at Chapter 8 at the end of the plan you will see how you can make a response to this draft plan. - 1.4 The Neighbourhood Development Plan is structured in the following way:
+This designation was approved by Herefordshire Council in January 2013. - 1.2 This is the Regulation 16 Draft of the Neighbourhood Development Plan.
+When complete our plan will give local people more say on the future development of the area by helping to guide, control and promote development. - 1.3 Put together by parish councillors and volunteers, our Neighbourhood Development Plan has reached second formal stage of consultation and we want to hear your views.
+If you look at Chapter 8 at the end of the plan you will see how you can make a response to this consultation. - 1.4 The Neighbourhood Development Plan is structured in the following way: